Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 In case we change the view model definition, we provide migration support to enable you to keep your existing view models up to date.
 This should be done in your development time, when switching to a new release.
 In 1.7.0, we added a fall-back enabling the migration also during runtime.
 Please see our migration guide for more details.
 However, runtime migration should be a fall back, we recommend to pro-actively migrate your view models.

 The main concept of EMF Forms is a declarative language to describe form-based UIs, the View Model.
 It is simpler and more focused than programming UIs with a UI toolkit such as Swing, SWT, or even with HTML.
-See here to learn more about the advantages of this approach.
+See this blog post to learn more about the advantages of this approach.
 When using EMF Forms, the View Model becomes the central artifact to define a form-based UI, it therefore contains a lot of value.
 As a consequence, the View Model is expected to be a long living artifact.
 The View Model is even independent of UI technologies, it is translated by a UI Toolkit specific rendering component.
 Therefore, the View Model can even be re-used when migrating to a new UI technology, e.g. when migrating from a desktop to a browser application.

 While the technology independent format provides advantages, we need to take special care of the View Model to enable its long-term maintenance.
 The technical basis is well-chosen for this requirement.
 The view model is defined in